Below are my current MS in Geography thesis track students (2017-18 academic year):

 - Christina Roush: National Parks and Urban/Retail Development.
 Christina comes to UNT after completing her undergraduate studies in geography at Southern Connecticut State University.
 Christina is interested in studying the intersection of geography and business.
 Her experience working at REI is informing her thesis research direction.
-Christina did field data collection for her thesis in summer 2016, and I'm looking forward to her defending her thesis in fall 2017.
+Christina did field data collection for her thesis in summer 2016, and I'm looking forward to her defending her thesis in spring 2018.

 © Murray D. Rice.
 All rights reserved.